Table of Contents

 Since most figures of speech are used widely in common parlance, native English language speakers are quite familiar with them.
 However, if you are not a native English speaker, or if you are one and wish to learn more about your language, then you have come to the right place!

-Uses of figures of speech
+Uses of Figures of Speech

-- Many figures of speech contain metaphors, idioms, similes, ironies, antithesis, alliterations, personifications, and paradoxes.
+- Many figures of speech contain metaphors, idioms, similes, ironies, antitheses, alliterations, personifications, and paradoxes.
 So, as you learn about these figures of speech, you also start to understand other aspects of the English language.

 - Since figures of speech are used not only in spoken English but also in the written word, using them can greatly enhance the overall quality of your English.